How to Grow and Care for Amaryllis (and Make the Bulbs Rebloom!)

-How to Grow Amaryllis
+How to Care for Amaryllis Bulbs

 - Plant one bulb in a single pot or several in a larger container.